seL4/docs/Hardware/Beaglebone.md

 Contrib: External
 Maintained: Data61
 ---
-# seL4 and RefOS on the Beaglebone Black
+# Beaglebone Black

 This page contains info about
 building seL4 on [Beaglebone Black](http://beagleboard.org/black).

 ## Building for the Beaglebone Black